asanch25/StG-How-To/docs/source/stgoperation.rst

 St. George Magnet Controls
 --------------------------
-When you open up the labview interface :code:`StG_Main_Ctrl.vi` you should see something like this:
+When you open up the labview interface :code:`StG_Main_Ctrl.vi` you should see something like this (minus the annotations):

 .. _stgmagcontrols: